 The Philip J. Currie is proud to present our free Virtual Speaker Series.
-Learn more about dinosaurs, palaeontology, the world around us, and many other fascinating topics straight from the experts!
+Learn more about dinosaurs, palaeontology, and the fascinating world around us straight from the experts!

-Our speakers will be presenting via Zoom.
-With our moderator, we are able to discuss and ask questions, just as an in-person presentation.
-Feel free to join us online through our live YouTube live stream.
+Our speakers will be presenting live via Youtube.
+Our moderator will be able to discuss and ask questions, just like an in-person presentation.

 Have questions?
-Great!
-Comment on our YouTube video or our social media channels and our moderator will pass along your questions.
+Perfect!
+Comment on our YouTube live stream or our social media channels and our moderator will pass along your questions.

 Can’t make it?
-All of our Virtual Speaker Series will be posted to our YouTube following the discussion so the Virtual Speakers Series can be viewed anytime!
+All of our Virtual Speaker Series will be posted to our YouTube following the discussion.

 Dr. Jingmai O’Connor